ScratchAddons/website-v2/content/docs/getting-started/installing.md

   Local extensions loaded into Firefox are temporary and must be reloaded every time the browser is restarted.
 Because of this Chrome is recommended for development, but everything is still expected to work on Firefox.
 {{< /admonition >}}

+To load the extension into Mozilla Firefox:

+1. Type `about:debugging` into the address bar.

+1. Click "This Firefox" on the sidebar

+1. Click "Load Temporary Add-on..."

+1. Select the `manifest.json` file in the `ScratchAddons` folder.

+To reload the extension when testing, click the "Reload" button on the extension's card.

+{{< admonition info >}}
+  The unexpected WebExtension manifest property warnings may safely be ignored, since they are required by Chrome.
+{{< /admonition >}}

-To load the extension into a new isolated Firefox profile:
+Alternatively, to load the extension into a new isolated Firefox profile:

 1. Ensure NPM is installed.